srlasher/pdstools/Home.md

 | plotPredictorPerformanceHeatmap          | True             | False                    | True                 |
 | plotImpactInfluence                      | True             | False                    | True                 |

 Now you can call the methods within these classes to generate various graphs.
 It is possible to use "query" parameter in all of the methods to filter various values for better/detailed visualizations.
+By default, the plots are generated in Plotly - if you want to plot them using matplotlib, you can supply the 'plotting_engine = "mpl"' argument to any visualisation.
+Alternatively you may supply 'return_df = True' to any plotting function to retrieve the subsetted data that is used by the plots, so you can create the plots yourself.

 To create a simple Bubble Chart (similar to the one in product):